-Gleason is a gem to have in the barn!
+Gleason is truly a class act!
 This 2015 gelding had a promising career in racing, including being sold as a yearling for $220,000 and being trained by Todd Pletcher.
-However, after 6 starts (including 1 win and 2 seconds) and almost $50,000 in earnings, a 10% tendon tear ended his racing career.
-While his racing career was cut short, it doesn’t look like this injury will impact him for a second career if his continued rehab plan is followed.
-Gleason has started small paddock turn out and loves it.
-He is eager for attention and loves a good grooming session.
-This guy exudes class and is a cool confident fellow all the way around.
-He never batted an eye having been just off stall rest and having his pictures taken.
-This is a very social horse looking for the right person to bring him along.
-Although we have not started him under saddle, his uphill build and lofty trot scream dressage!
+However, after 6 starts (including 1 win and 2 seconds) and almost $50,000 in earnings, a 10% tendon tear stopped his racing career.
+While his racing career was cut short, this classy gelding will be an asset to any discipline.
+Gleason has recovered from his tendon injury and is ready to start his second career.
+He has been turned out both alone and in a group and enjoys turn out either way.
+Gleason is eager for attention and loves a good grooming session.
+He stands well on cross-ties and is well-behaved for the blacksmith and vet.
+Gleason is a cool, confident fellow all the way around.
+He is a very social horse looking for the right person to bring him along.

 ADOPTION FEE POLICY